-What is the typical price of a vacation home Utah?
+What is the typical price of a vacation home in Utah?

-The nightly price for accommodation Utah starts at $109.
+The nightly price for accommodation in Utah starts at $114.

-What is the typical availability of House rentals Utah?
+What is the typical availability of House rental in Utah?

-October has the highest availability of House rentals Utah, so you can expect plenty of selection, even for last-minute bookings.
+December has the highest availability of House rental in Utah, so you can expect plenty of selection, even for last-minute bookings.

-What are the most popular vacation home amenities Utah?
+What are the most popular vacation home amenities in Utah?

-When looking to book a vacation home Utah, the most requested amenities include Internet, TV, and Pool.
+When looking to book a vacation home in Utah, the most requested amenities include Pool, Internet, and Pets allowed.

-How many House rentals and Apartment rentals can I find Utah?
+How many House rental and Apartment rental can I find in Utah?

-Utah has 49,492 House rentals and Apartment rentals available to book.
+Utah has 37,521 House rental and Apartment rental available to book.

-Yes, there are 5,093 pet-friendly vacation rentals Utah, with an average nightly price of $611.
+Yes, there are 3,757 pet-friendly vacation rentals in Utah, with an average nightly price of $624.

 What's the best month to visit Utah?

-If you're looking for balmy weather, August and July are typically the hottest months Utah with temperatures around 33 °C. January and December Utah are the coldest, with -8 °C on average.
+If you're looking for balmy weather, August and July are typically the hottest months in Utah with temperatures around 33 °C. January and December in Utah are the coldest, with -8 °C on average.

 Top Vacation Ideas